corrode/corrode.github.io/content/blog/simple/index.md

 The problem is so simple, so how did that complexity creep in?
 We were trying to be clever!
-We were trying to make the function "better" by making it more generic.
+We were trying to improve the function by making it more generic.
 But is it really "better"?

 All we wanted was a simple function that takes a string and does something with it.